MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts-adb-quickstart.md

 - Create a delta table in your ADLS Gen2 account using Azure Databricks.

-- Create a OneLake Shortcut to this delta table.
+- Create a OneLake shortcut to a delta table in ADLS.

-- Use PowerBI to analyze data in delta format using OneLake Shortcut.
+- Use PowerBI to analyze data in ADLS Shortcut.

 ## Prerequisites